 Small vertical take-off and landing aircraft (VTOL) are not subject to the same limitations as other helicopters and fixed-wing aircraft but Aircraft have been built to comply with ultra-light regulations and therefore suggest at least as safe to operate, and claim it is the safest of all jetpacks yet built.

 The Jetpack achieves 30 minutes of flight time and is fueled by regular premium gasoline.

 A roll cage is a specially constructed frame built in (or sometimes around) the cab of a vehicle to protect its occupants from being injured in an accident, particularly in the event of a roll-over.
 A roll bar is a single bar behind the driver that provides moderate roll-over protection.
 Due to the lack of a protective top, some modern convertibles utilize a strong windscreen frame acting as a roll bar.
 Also, a roll hoop may be placed behind both headrests, which is essentially a roll bar spanning the width of a passenger’s shoulders.

 Factor Of Safety:

-The Jetpack has a number of mechanical things moving fast….a drive train, Fan jets.
-All these are designed with far higher “factors of safety” (FOS) than is normal for an aircraft.
+The Jetpack has a number of mechanical things moving fast — a drive train, fans, etc. All these are designed with far higher “factors of safety” (FOS) than is normal for an aircraft.
 This was done because of the newness of the design and to cover for unforeseen factors.
-For instance the Fan blades have a FOS of 5, at the hub and over 10 at the blade.
+For instance, the Fan blades have a FOS of 5, at the hub, and over 10.

 Defense and recreation, with numerous applications in each sector.